 2. Don’t glaze over the importance of windows and doors

-Replacing any single glazing with double (or even triple) glazing can help to keep your home warm.
-Similarly, any external doors can be replaced to prevent heat escape, with many modern designs containing integrated insulation.
-If you want to go further, some suppliers offer eco-friendly products with special finishes such as inert gas fillings.
+Replacing any single glazing with double or triple glazing can help keep your home warm.
+Any older external doors can also be replaced to prevent heat escape, with eco-friendly designs containing integrated insulation or special finishes like inert gas fillings.

 3. Harness the sun

-As one of the most visible green property updates, you may have considered installing a solar photovoltaic (PV) system, which can connect directly to your electricity supply and can be used to power appliances in your home.
+As one of the most visible green property updates, installing a solar photovoltaic (PV) system may have crossed your mind already.
+Solar PV can connect directly to your electricity supply, which means its output can be used to power appliances in your home.

-There are also solar thermal water heating systems available.
+To heat your water, solar thermal could be an option.
 Whilst solar thermal systems are unlikely to provide 100% of your hot water supply, the Energy Saving Trust estimates that a good system should provide around 90% in the summer, and 25% in the winter.
 Bring on those bubble baths!

 4. Renewable heating systems

-With conversations about energy bills rumbling on, many people are considering replacing older boilers with a renewable heating system.
+With the price of energy continuing to rise, some are considering replacing older gas boilers with a more modern, renewable central heating system.
 Let’s focus on one option: heat pumps.

-Two choices are air-to-water and ground-to-water heat pumps, with installation costs currently between £7,000 and £19,000.
-Heat pumps use electricity but are considered efficient because the amount of heat produced is more than the electricity needed to power them.
-Some suppliers also offer renewable electricity tariffs, so you can ensure the energy for your heating comes from 100% renewable sources.
+The two main choises are are air-to-water and ground-to-water heat pumps, with installation costing roughly £7,000-£19,000.
+Although heat pumps run off electricity, they're considered efficient because the heat produced is more than the electricity required to power them.
+Some energy suppliers also offer green electricity tarrifs, so you can ensure the power used to heat your home comes from a 100% renewable source.

-Some green updates can be expensive, and that’s where our GoGreen products come in.
-Whether you want to up the green credentials of your current home or build your own eco-friendly house, Newbury Building Society can help.
+As with any home improvements, green changes to your home can be expensive.
+That’s where our GoGreen products come in.
+Whether you want to up the green credentials of your current pad or build your own, we can help:

-For our existing mortgage members, our GoGreen Further Advance Mortgage is designed to help you make energy efficient home improvements.
+- For our existing mortgage members, our GoGreen Further Advance could help you make energy efficient home improvements or get started with retrofitting.

-For those considering creating their own eco-friendly home, our GoGreen Self-Build Reward is available on our current self-build mortgage and is designed to encourage the incorporation of energy efficient features into the design of your home.
+- Want to build your own eco-abode from the ground up?
+Our GoGreen Self-Build Reward is available on our self-build mortgage product to help you incorporate energy-efficient features into the design of your home.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.